tetsufmbio/taxontree/README.md

 * Perl;

   Almost all Unix platforms have Perl 5 installed.
-To verify that, type `perl -v` inside a command shell.
+To verify that, type `perl -v` in a command shell.
 If not, follow the instructions on [Perl website] (https://www.perl.org/get.html) for its installation.

 * Internet connection;